Effect of Synaptic Heterogeneity on Neuronal Coordination: Statistical description of covariances

-We observe that the order of magnitude of mean and variance are well predicted by \prettyref{eq:mean_cov-1} and \prettyref{eq:var_of_cov}, which is especially evident for the variances (Panels d,e,f), which span several orders of magnitude.
-However, there is some quantitative discrepancy between the predictions of the presented linear theory and the results of the simulated spiking network, which is visible in Panels a, b, and c, indicating that a linear theory cannot fully capture the non-linear spiking dynamics at high spectral radii, where potential non-renewal effects of spiking arise \citep{Ostojic14}.
-To verify that the discrepancy originates mostly from the linear-response approximation rather than our disorder-average approximations, we plotted the predictions of the linear theory \prettyref{eq:covs_standard_eq} for 20 different network realizations: At small spectral radii, the predicted disorder-average based mean is equal to the empirical mean of the linear networks, and for large spectral radii, the predicted mean appears to be within the range of two standard deviations around the empirical mean.
+We observe that the order of magnitude of mean and variance are well predicted by \prettyref{eq:mean_cov-1} and \prettyref{eq:var_of_cov}, which is especially evident for the variances {[}\prettyref{fig:Covariance-statistics-at}(d-f){]}, which span several orders of magnitude.
+However, there is some quantitative discrepancy between the predictions of the presented linear theory and the results of the simulated spiking network, which is visible in \prettyref{fig:Covariance-statistics-at}(a-c), indicating that a linear theory cannot fully capture the nonlinear spiking dynamics at high spectral radii, where potential nonrenewal effects of spiking arise \citep{Ostojic14}.
+To verify that the discrepancy originates mostly from the linear-response approximation rather than our disorder-average approximations, we plotted the predictions of the linear theory {[}\prettyref{eq:covs_standard_eq}{]} for 20 different network realizations: At small spectral radii, the predicted disorder-average-based mean is equal to the empirical mean of the linear networks, and for large spectral radii, the predicted mean appears to be within the range of two standard deviations around the empirical mean.
 This shows that the deviations to the spiking network results mostly stem from the linear-response approximation.
-The remaining difference between the predicted and the empirical mean in linear networks could be explained by the fact that for high spectral radii, the effective connectivity matrix contributes much more strongly to the noise strength, such that we can no longer disregard its contribution to the noise strength (cf. \prettyref{fig:noise_strength_autocorr}) and averaging over $\boldsymbol{W}$ and $\boldsymbol{D}$ separately is no longer feasible.
+The remaining difference between the predicted and the empirical mean in linear networks could be explained by the fact that, for high spectral radii, the effective connectivity matrix contributes much more strongly to the noise strength, such that we can no longer disregard its contribution to the noise strength (cf. \prettyref{fig:noise_strength_autocorr}) and averaging over $\boldsymbol{W}$ and $\boldsymbol{D}$ separately is no longer feasible.